-The primary endpoint is the proportion of subjects who are alive and free of respiratory failure at Day 14 (see Section 3 for a definition of respiratory failure).
-The point estimate and its 95% confidence interval (CI; using Wald method with continuity correction) will be calculated for each treatment arm.
-The Cochran-Mantel-Haenszel $\chi^2$ test stratified by age ( $\geq 65 \text{ vs} < 65$ years) and comorbidities (present vs absent) will be used to compare the proportion of subjects who are alive and free of respiratory failure at Day 14 between the two treatment arms.
+The primary endpoint is the proportion of subjects who are alive and free of respiratory failure at Day 28 (see Section 3 for a definition of respiratory failure).
+The point estimate and its 90% confidence interval (CI; using Wald method with continuity correction) will be calculated for each treatment arm.
+The Cochran-Mantel-Haenszel $\chi 2$ test stratified by age ( $\geq 65 \text{ vs} < 65 \text{ years}$ ) and comorbidities (present vs absent) will be used to compare the proportion of subjects who are alive and free of respiratory failure at Day 28 between the two treatment arms.
 An unstratified analysis will also be performed.
-Finally, the difference in the proportion of subjects who are alive and free of respiratory failure at Day 14 will also be provided with 95% CIs.
+Finally, the difference in the proportion of subjects who are alive and free of respiratory failure at Day 28 will also be provided with 90% CIs.
+The treatment difference will be also estimated using a logistic regression (Ge 2011) with indicators for treatment and the randomization stratification factors $(2 \times 2)$ as well as baseline respiratory failure (with vs without).

-The primary endpoint of the study will be summarized by subgroups that include age group, country, sex, race, ethnicity, comorbidities, and history of substance abuse.
+The primary endpoint of the study will be summarized by subgroups that include age group, sex, race, ethnicity, comorbidities, baseline respiratory failure, and history of substance abuse.